Finding a Top Financial Advisor Firm in Washington, D.C.

-Alexandria Capital is not independently nor employee-owned.
-Rather, it is controlled by two separate and larger investment companies: Botree Capital Partners and Alexandria PHL.
+Alexandria Capital is controlled by two separate and larger investment companies: Botree Capital Partners and Alexandria PHL.
 The firm was founded in 1987 and is currently run by managing partners Jonathan Ferguson and Augustine Hong.

 Individual investors will find typical services like retirement planning and budgeting offered at Alexandria Capital.
-There’s plenty more than that available, though.
 The firm also offers insurance evaluation, analysis for employee benefit plans, higher education funding and tax planning.